OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/Imperial CCFI Climate Risk/README.md

 # Detailed Research

 ## What are the past assessments of climate risk to firms?
 -	Any climate risk taxonomy should address climate risks that have financial effects at the firm level or that may affect varying measures to financial performance.
-This taxonomy only addresses risks on a much smaller scale (ie.at the firm level) as opposed to an holistic scale (macro-economic level).
+This taxonomy only addresses risks on a small scale (ie.firm level) as opposed to an holistic scale (macro-economic level).
 The upside to this approach is that investment and financial decisions are made at the firm level.
 If a risk cannot be specified, it is impossible to quantify and price that climate risk.

 ## Defining Risk
 - According to the reports, risks apply to both impacts and responses to climate risk.